Gemini (2002 film): Filming

 Gemini was formally launched on 21 November 2001 at the Hotel Connemara, Chennai in the presence of celebrities including Rajinikanth (through video conferencing) and Kamal Haasan.
 The launch function was marked by the submission of the script, songs and lyrics.
 Principal photography was scheduled to begin in mid-December that year, but commenced slightly earlier.
 Vikram shot for the film simultaneously with Samurai (2002).
 When Kalabhavan Mani was hesitant in accepting the film due to other commitments in Malayalam, shooting was rescheduled to film his scenes first.
 Saran persuaded Mani to allot dates for twelve days to complete his scenes.
 Since Mani was a mimicry artist, Saran asked him to exhibit his talents; Mani aped the behaviour of a few animals and Saran chose among them, which were added to the film.

 Gemini, with the exception of two songs which were filmed in Switzerland, was shot at AVM Studios.
 One of the songs, "Penn Oruthi", was shot at Jungfraujoch, the highest railway station in Europe.
 Part of the song sequence was filmed on a sledge in Switzerland, making it the second Indian film to have done so after the Bollywood film Sangam (1964).
 Though there were problems in acquiring permission, executive producer M. S. Guhan persisted.
 The overseas shoots were arranged by Travel Masters, a Chennai-based company owned by former actor N. Ramji.
 Gemini was completed on schedule and M. Saravanan praised the director, saying, "... we felt like we were working with S. P. Muthuraman himself, such was Saran's efficiency".
+After watching the film's first cut, Saravanan felt the film lacked emotions and suggested Saran to add scenes with Manorama.
+Despite getting four days of Manorama's call sheet, all of her scenes were filmed in one day.